WXTK: WOCB-FM signs on

 WOCB-FM signed on the air on May 2, 1948, on 94.3 MHz.
 It was the Cape's first commercial FM station as well, mostly simulcasting the AM station.
 In 1962, it moved to 94.9 MHz.
 (The 94.3 frequency is now used on Cape Cod by WZAI, the Brewster repeater for WCAI.)

-By the 1970s, WOCB-FM broke away from simulcasting the AM during midday and evening hours to broadcast easy-listening music while still simulcasting the AM's format (then adult contemporary, with a heavy news commitment.
+By the 1970s, WOCB-FM had broken away from simulcasting the AM during midday and evening hours to broadcast easy-listening music while still simulcasting the AM's format (then adult contemporary, with a heavy news commitment.
 It stayed with the AM station during weekday drive times and hourly newscasts the rest of the broadcast day.
 The FM call letters were changed to WSOX-FM in 1978.
 WRZE in 1984, WJFK in 1985, back to WOCB-FM in 1987, WJIB in 1990 (shortly after the call sign was dropped by 96.9 FM in Boston, now WBQT), and then WOCB-FM once more in 1991.

-In the summer through winter of 1981, the afternoon drive announcer on WOCB was Edd Hall, who subsequently did voice work for Late Night with David Letterman from 1982–1990 and was the announcer on The Tonight Show with Jay Leno from 1992–2004.
+In the summer through winter of 1981, the afternoon drive announcer on WOCB was Edd Hall, who subsequently did voice work for Late Night with David Letterman from 1982 to 1990 and was the announcer on The Tonight Show with Jay Leno from 1992 to 2004.

 Hurricane Bob

 In 1991, Hurricane Bob blew down WOCB's transmitter tower, and the damage suffered was so severe that the owners could not afford to rebuild.
 The station was then sold to Ernie Boch Sr., an automobile dealer in the Boston suburb of Norwood, Massachusetts, who turned WOCB-FM into the flagship station for his new Boch Broadcasting company.
-The station's first news director, Hal Lamb, applied to the FCC to change the station's calls to WXTK, or "X-Talk," a reference to the rarity of the news/talk format on the FM dial at the time.
+The station's first news director, Hal Lamb, applied to the FCC to change the station's calls to WXTK, or "X-Talk", a reference to the rarity of the news/talk format on the FM dial at the time.

-WXTK initially planned to brand as "Extreme Talk," but did not do so, though a few station IDs were produced using the branding (as late as 1998, the unused IDs were still in the station archives).
+WXTK initially planned to brand it as "Extreme Talk", but did not do so, though a few station IDs were produced using the branding (as late as 1998, the unused IDs were still in the station archives).
 Despite this, WXTK went through with the change to news/talk, and secured several syndication agreements, including the right to broadcast The Rush Limbaugh Show.
 Limbaugh himself acknowledged his newest affiliate by remarking on-air, "I am now beaming into Kennedy compound."
 Over the next few years, the station also became the Cape's home of G. Gordon Liddy (cancelled from the station as of July 2006) and Howie Carr, and longtime local morning hosts Ed Lambert and Don McKeag.

 Concurrent with the WXTK relaunch, WOCB's AM 1240 facility became WUOK.
 Under those call letters it programmed CNN Headline News, sports radio, and finally a WXTK simulcast.
 In 1997, Boch donated WUOK to Boston University for use as a relay of WBUR-FM in Boston, under the call sign WBUR (AM).
-1240 AM now broadcasts as WBAS.
+AM 1240 now broadcasts as WGTX.